 - Bachelor of Applied Science, Mechanical Engineering, Biomedical Option, University of British Columbia, 2015

-- Engineer in Training, Association of Professional Engineers and Geoscientists of British Columbia, 2015.
+- Registered Professional Engineer, Association of Professional Engineers and Geoscientists of British Columbia, 2019.

 - MEA Forensic Engineers & Scientists